ThulaniDok/qe-todolist/test/REQUIREMENT 8 TESTPLAN.md

 ### Verify that application loads and runs properly on a mobile device
   - GIVEN a user has a mobile device
-  - WHEN navigating to the url http://localhost:8081
+  - WHEN navigating to the url http://localhost/todo
   - THEN the application should load without and behave as expected

 ### Verify that multiple devices can view the share todo list
   - GIVEN user A is viewing the application on a mobile device
-  - WHEN user B loads the application a different mobile device
+  - WHEN user B loads the application on a different mobile device
   - THEN both user should see the same todo list

 ### Verify application behaves as expected in 3G connection